viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{< /tabs >}}

 If you successfully configured your robot and it is able to connect to the Viam app you should see something like this printed to the terminal after running your program.
-What you see here is a list of the various resources (Like components, and services) that have been configured to your robot in the Viam app.
+What you see here is a list of the various _{{< glossary_tooltip term_id="resource" text="resources" >}}_ that have been configured on your robot in the Viam app.

 ![Command line output from running python3 index.py when your Raspberry Pi has correctly connected and initialized with the Viam app.
 The output is an array of resources that have been pulled from the Viam app.
 The list includes the Motion Service, arm component, data manager, board component and motor component.
 There is also a list of arm position and orientation values.](../../img/build-a-mock-robot/resource-output.png)

 ### Control your mock robot

-Next, you will write some code to control and move your mock robotic arm.
+Now it's time to write code to control and move your mock robotic arm.
-You will write a program that moves the mock robotic arm to a new random position every second.
+Through the following steps, you will write a program that moves the mock robotic arm to a new random position every second.
-You will be able to verify that your mock robotic arm is working by checking that the joint positions of the fake arm in the **Control** tab of the Viam app are changing.
+You will be able to verify that your mock robotic arm is working by watching its joint positions change in the **Control** tab of the Viam app while your code runs.

 At the top of your <file>index.py</file> file, paste the following: